DSPN/DataStaxDay/labs/Lab 4 - Consistency.md

 SELECT * FROM retailer.sales where name='chuck';
 ```

+In this case, be sure to take note of the time the query took to complete.
 Quorum means majority: RF/2 + 1.
 In our case, 3/2 = 1 + 1 = 2.
 At least 2 nodes need to acknowledge the request.

 Let's try the SELECT statement again.